Advertising verification | Guernsey Electricity

 How much does my vehicle cost to run?

-We've provided our customers with an online calculator to help them understand the cost of driving a vehicle in Guernsey.
-True cost should be considered in both in monetary terms and carbon impact.
+Use our online tool to compare the cost of driving a vehicle in Guernsey.
+The true cost should be considered in both in monetary terms and carbon impact which are featured on the calculator.

 These calculations are based on a number of assumptions and should be used as a guideline only.